neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide-2.md

 __Thus, unproductivity can be distilled into the following 3 elements:__

 #### I. A lack of clarity of what needs to be done.
+The Goal Organization Guide focuses on this.

 #### II.
 A lack of clarity of the time one has to set aside for a task.
+The Time Organization Guide focuses on this.

 #### III.
 A lack of accountability: a deadline and a set of consequences if a deliverable isn’t done on time.

+This guide focuses on this, through the introduction of accountability sprints, as a vehicle for counteracting unproductivity.

+### Accountability as a solution for unproductivity.

+Accountability is the __invisible magical force that gets us to be productive in school and work despite lackluster motivation__.

+Sure, we end up working right up till the deadline and the night before, but __we get it done__.

+##### Accountability involves 3 aspects:

+* A strict deadline.
+* A set of consequences if a deliverable isn’t completed on time.
+* A figure of authority enforcing the deadline and consequences.

+By nature, our home environments and personal projects lack all 3 of these elements.

+As a result, these projects get ignored when in competition with work or school deadlines.

+Why?
+Because the latter has strict consequences for incompletion and a deadline, both of which we know will be enforced, unlike our personal projects which are er. . . more *flexible*.

+### Using accountability to get things done.

+So the solution is fairly simple: we need to introduce these elements into the achievement of our personal projects.

+The crux of this system is having a friend hold us accountable to 'turning in' a set of deliverables to them by a specified date.
+If we don't, we have to pay up the pre-determined consequences.

+To do this, we need the following elements:

+##### I. A friend who’s willing to hold you accountable.

+This friend needs to be willing to enforce a deadline and a set of consequences.

+###### Make sure your friend isn't *too* close to you that they'll let you off the hook easily.

+Sometimes, our friends are so close to us that they transform into inner expectations.

+**If your friend/loved one is likely to let you off the hook if you don't perform well, find someone else to hold you accountable**.
+If you're serious about getting things done, you have to be serious about the consequences if you *don't* get something done.

+##### II.
+Explicitly written tangible deliverables with fail-proof ways of measuring success.

+More explicit deliverables make it easier to check if you've *actually* followed through on what you intended to do.

+Your friend won't *truly* be able to measure your success if your deliverable is, "study for Calculus test" or "read up on starting a startup".

+Making the deliverable more specific, like "Read chapters 7-10" is better, but still sub-par.
+How will your friend *truly* check if you've read?

+Instead, setting a deliverable of "Done problems 1-30 on pages 400, 450, and 438 each (90 problems)" or "Read and took notes on chapters 7-10" are better deliverables.

+##### III.
+Explicitly written form of submission.

+What format is the deliverable?
+Some good examples:

+* _An email containing 4 graphs . . ._
+* _A URL to X, Y, Z finished articles . . ._
+* _A screenshot of

+##### IV.
+Explicitly written deadlines.

+This one's pretty easy --- something along the lines of '11:59 pm EST'.

+#### IV.
+Strict, pre-agreed upon consequences if deliverables are not done by a given time or by a certain standard.

+By Neha Kulkarni